-The Group considers forward-looking information both when assessing significant increase in credit risk and when measuring Expected Credit Losses (ECL).
+The Bank considers forward-looking information both when assessing significant increase in credit risk and when measuring Expected Credit Losses (ECL).

-Regarding the assessment of significant increase in credit risk, beyond the rules based on the comparison of risk parameters between initial recognition and reporting date (cf. "significant increase in credit risk" section), the determination of significant increase in credit risk is supplemented by the consideration of more systemic forward looking factors (such as macroeconomic, sectorial and geographical risk drivers) that could increase the credit risk of some exposures.
+Regarding the assessment of significant increase in credit risk, beyond the rules based on the comparison of risk parameters between initial recognition and reporting date (see "significant increase in credit risk" section), the determination of significant increase in credit risk is supplemented by the consideration of more systemic forward looking factors (such as macroeconomic, sectorial and geographical risk drivers) that could increase the credit risk of some exposures.
 These factors can lead to tighten the transfer criteria into stage 2, resulting in an increase of ECL amounts for exposures deemed vulnerable to these forward looking drivers.
+Thus, for loans that have not experienced a significant deterioration in credit quality since origination, this mechanism may lead to the classification of facilities in stage 2 in anticipation of a future downgrade of their individual rating beyond the deterioration threshold, in relation to the macroeconomic outlook of their sector and geography.

-Regarding the measurement of expected credit losses, the Group has made the choice to use 3 macroeconomic scenarios by geographic area covering a wide range of potential future economic conditions:
+Regarding the measurement of expected credit losses, the Bank has made the choice to use 3 macroeconomic scenarios by geographic area covering a wide range of potential future economic conditions:

-- a baseline scenario, consistent with the scenario used for budgeting, - an adverse scenario, corresponding to the scenario used quarterly in Group stress tests, - a favourable scenario, allowing to capture situations where the economy performs better than anticipated.
+- a baseline scenario, consistent with the scenario used for budgeting, - an adverse scenario, corresponding to the scenario used quarterly in BNP Paribas Group stress tests, - a favourable scenario, capturing situations where the economy performs better than anticipated.